bluwy/tsconfig-grimoire/README.md

 }
 ```

+## Default tsconfig in IDEs

+While the [TSConfig docs](https://www.typescriptlang.org/tsconfig/) and the [Compiler options computed defaults](#compiler-options-computed-defaults) section already explain the default values of each `compilerOptions` field, IDEs like VS Code may also apply a different set of defaults depending on their own settings.

+For example, this repo sets [`.vscode/settings.json`](./.vscode/settings.json) that contain settings to modify the default `compilerOptions` if no `tsconfig.json` is found for a file (The current settings reset the options to their own default to easily test against in the repo's `playground` directory).

 ## JSON schema

-The JSON schema for `tsconfig.json` and `jsconfig.json` files are available at the [SchemaStore/schemastore](https://github.com/SchemaStore/schemastore) GitHub repo:
+The JSON schema for `tsconfig.json` and `jsconfig.json` files are available at the [SchemaStore/schemastore](https://github.com/SchemaStore/schemastore) repo:

 - https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/tsconfig.json
 - https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/jsconfig.json

 It's used by VS Code, and is updated by the community, sometimes by the TypeScript maintainers, but may also often be out-of-date.
-The [TypeScript-Website](https://github.com/microsoft/TypeScript-Website) GitHub repo also contains its own JSON schema generated from `typescript` itself and other hardcoded data, but is also often out-of-date:
+The [TypeScript-Website](https://github.com/microsoft/TypeScript-Website) repo also contains its own JSON schema generated from `typescript` itself and other hardcoded data, but is also often out-of-date:

 - https://github.com/microsoft/TypeScript-Website/blob/v2/packages/tsconfig-reference/scripts/schema/generateJSON.ts
 - https://github.com/microsoft/TypeScript-Website/blob/v2/packages/tsconfig-reference/scripts/schema/result/schema.json